 Autumn months are a prime time to get outdoors and go camping.
 The weather is cooler, the nights are clearer, and nature is putting on a festive color show with changing leaves.
 Before hitting the road and heading to get a great night’s sleep in the great outdoors, read these helpful tips.

-- Tin Foil Dinners: One of the easiest and most fun ways to enjoy a campfire is to make your dinner on the open flames.
+Tin Foil Dinners: One of the easiest and most fun ways to enjoy a campfire is to make your dinner on the open flames.
 The best way to do this is to make tin foil dinners.
 Just combine your favorite ingredients, roll everything up into a tin foil pouch, and then place the pouch on top of the fire.
 For one of our Fall favorites, check out this chicken, sweet potato, apple, and bacon one-pot dish that can be converted easily to a tin foil packet.
 After roasting the packet on the open flame, you’ll have a delicious campfire dinner to enjoy with no dishes to wash afterwards.
-Click here to learn about two ingredients to include in your packet to help you have a great night’s sleep.

 - Keep it all together: Think that the only thing your over-the-door shoe caddy is good for storing is just shoes?
 Nope!
 Take one camping and hang it from a tree, and you have a portable organizer for anything you need to keep off the ground: utensils, kitchen equipment, food, and more.